Private Equity • Value Creation • Portfolio Operations

 Is this an ERP replacement?

-No. SpendWell is best understood as an upstream governance and orchestration overlay.
-It works above existing accounting, banking, ERP, and procurement environments rather than replacing them.
+No. SpendWell is best understood as an upstream purchasing governance and orchestration overlay.
+It works above existing accounting, banking, ERP, procurement, and card environments rather than replacing them.

 Why is this especially relevant in buy-and-build strategies?

-Because buy-and-build portfolios naturally inherit local vendors, inconsistent approval patterns, fragmented purchasing behavior, and limited early visibility.
+Because buy-and-build portfolios naturally inherit local vendors, inconsistent approval patterns, fragmented purchasing behavior, different expense workflows, and limited early visibility.
 SpendWell helps create a repeatable operating layer that can be introduced across acquisitions.

 Does this require immediate centralization across portfolio companies?